Cryogenic treatment: Titanium

-Cryogenic hardening of Titanium is hard to manipulate compare to other face centered cubic (fcc) metals because these hexagonal close packed (hcp) metals has less symmetry and slip systems to exploit.
-Recently Zhao et al. introduced the efficient method to manipulate nanotwinned titanium which has higher strength, ductility and thermal stability.
+Cryogenic hardening of titanium is hard to manipulate compared to other face centered cubic (fcc) metals because these hexagonal close packed (hcp) metals have less symmetry and slip systems to exploit.
+Recently Zhao et al. introduced the efficient method to manipulate nanotwinned titanium which has higher strength, ductility, and thermal stability.

-By cryoforging repetitively along the three principal axes in liquid nitrogen and following annealing process, pure Titanium can possess hierarchical twin boundary network structure which suppresses the motion of dislocation and significantly enhances its mechanical property.
+By cryoforging repetitively along the three principal axes in liquid nitrogen and following annealing process, pure titanium can possess hierarchical twin boundary network structure which suppresses the motion of dislocation and significantly enhances its mechanical property.
 The microstructure analysis found that the repeated twinning and de-twinning keep increasing the fraction of nanosized twin boundaries and refining the grains to render much higher Hall-Petch strengthening effect even after the saturation of microscale twin boundary at high flow stress.
 Especially, the strength and ductility of nanotwinned titanium at 77 K / -196.15 °C, reaches about 2 GPa and ~100%, which far outweighs those of conventional cryogenic steels even without any inclusion of alloying.